 Donation bins will also be present in the lobbies of the residence halls in the event you would like to donate any items.
 Please only donate clothing in good condition, lightly used items (furniture included) and nonperishable food items.
 There will be specific locations outside the residence hall for you to donate furniture.
 If you have a Third Party Family member/friend come, please ask them to also place items for donation in the appropriate areas and remove the trash.

 If you do not live in the Seattle area and have family or friends who live locally and are willing to come to campus and retrieve and pack up your items on your behalf, they will be able to do so.
 You will have to indicate on the Spring 2020 Closing form the name, contact information of the person who would be coming for your items, and time they will be arriving.
 Third party friends/family will not need to have the student’s keys.
-Upon arrival to the residence halls, the third party should go to the front desk to provide identification and find a staff member who is able to escort them to the room.
+Upon arrival to campus, the third party should go to the Murphy front desk to provide identification and find a staff member who is able to escort them to the room.
 They will be escorted by a staff member to your room to gain entrance.
 If you wish to utilize this option please follow the instructions on the Spring 2020 Closing Form on the Housing Portal to record all of the required information.
 If the desk is not open your third party will need a key to enter your room.

 We are working with a variety of companies to help assist you with this move.
 See below for some companies that might be able to make this transition a more positive experience.

 We are continuing to look into additional options for students and will provide an updates as we have them.